Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

-The Business Case for Passing Core Web Vitals
+The business case for passing Core Web Vitals

-- A 0.5s improvement in LCP can increase conversions by 12–15% (Google case study).
+- A 0.5s improvement in LCP can lift conversions by 12–15% (Google case study).

-- Page experience is now a tiebreaker when two pages have similar relevance.
+- Page experience is now a tie-breaker when two pages have similar relevance.

 Your platform choice isn’t just about developer convenience — it’s a direct driver of revenue and rankings.

-- Site B: Fresh WordPress 6.7 + Astra theme + 5 essential plugins (Yoast SEO, LiteSpeed Cache, Contact Form 7, Social Snap, Smush).
+- Site B: fresh WordPress 6.7 + Astra theme + 5 essential plugins (Yoast SEO, LiteSpeed Cache, Contact Form 7, Social Snap, Smush).

 | Metric | Custom PHP | WordPress | Improvement |